 - 1 cup (200 g) sugar

 - Combine yeast and water and let stand for 10 minutes.
 Add flour and salt.
 Knead until soft dough forms, cover with plastic wrap and let stand for 1 hour in warm place.
-Roll out the dough on lightly floured surface (into a rectangle shape).
+Using a rolling pin, roll out the dough on lightly floured surface (into a rectangle shape).
 Cut cold butter into cubes and scatter over the middle of the rectangle dough.
 Sprinkle with ¼ cup (50 g) of sugar and fold each end towards the middle.
 Sprinkle with another ¼ cup of sugar and fold again.
 Refrigerate for 1 hour.

 - Sprinkle work surface with sugar, place the dough onto it, sprinkle with another ¼ cup of sugar and roll out into a rectangle.
 Fold all four sides again and refrigerate for 1 hour.